wandyezj/wandyezj.github.io/docs/_posts/2024-05-04-consent-to-care.md

 ## From Consent to Care

-The current Consent model is inadequate for software.
+Is the current consent model really consent?

 Few consumers can understand what they are consenting to.
-Developers when they take dependencies are consumers and also don't know what they are consenting to.
+Developers when they take dependencies are consumers - and also don't know what they are consenting to.

-Instead of a consent based model, it might be better to adopt a care based model, where developers write their software in a way that cares for their customer.
+Instead of a consent based model, it might be better to adopt a care based model, where developers try to write their software in a way that cares for their customer.

+We try to do our best with care, but we don't always succeed in caring for the customer in the way they want to be cared for.

 With the Build Add-In, I try to care about the customer, however, it's really challenging to develop software that cares about everything the customer cares about - everything is a series of compromises.
 I try to be as up front as possible about the softwares limitations, I have to hope that's enough.